-The Monitoring Statement will form part of the

-evidence base for the new local development plan and will assist in the identification of issues to be raised in the Main Issues Report.
-It also provides a baseline for future monitoring.

-An EQIA Screening Report will be prepared at an early stage in the Glasgow City Development Plan 2 preparation process i.e. at the Monitoring/Main Issues Report stage.

-The Council is firmly committed to ensuring that all Glasgow's citizens have equal access to the Council's range of services, including the planning service.
-The City Development Plan 2 for Glasgow will be a key part of the planning service.
-The Plan will contain policies and proposals which affect how land is used and will help to sustain the regeneration of the City and create and support strong communities.
+(Scotland) Act 20 City Development preparation and ith The Planning etc 006, part of the early work on at Plan 2 will involve the publication of a Monitoring Monitoring Statement will: • focus on the provide and physical, ed environmen occurred sir e wider impact of the Plan and overview of the principal onomic, social and tal changes that have note Glasgow City and tal changes published; and n the progress made in respect ghlighted in the Plan. evidence base for plan and will ass issues to be rais Statement will form part of the or the new local development ist in the identification of ed in the Main Issues Report. a baseline for future an early stage in Development Pla ing Report will be prepared at the Glasgow City an 2 preparation process i.e. at ain Issues Report stage. that all Glasgow' to the Council's planning service for Glasgow will service.
+The Pla proposals which rmly committed to ensuring socitizens have equal access range of services, including the The City Development Plan 2 be a key part of the planning of will contain policies and affect how land is used and in the regeneration of the City and create and support strong communities.
 Public consultation and engagement is recognised as a very important part of preparing a local development plan for Glasgow.
 It provides the main opportunity for public bodies and agencies, the private sector and members of the public to make their views known and to influence regeneration activity in the City.
 Public consultation and stakeholder engagement will take place, at various stages, throughout the City Development Plan 2 process.
 It is intended that, through this process, and as far as possible, people from all backgrounds (regardless of race, age and gender), communities, businesses and developers, will have the opportunity to participate in the plan preparation process and that relevant issues will be taken into account.
 Good public consultation and engagement will help to create a Plan that people feel part of and have confidence in.
 For this reason, careful thought will be given to the type of consultation and engagement to be undertaken for Glasgow City Development Plan 2 and how this will help to inform plan development and final output.